-Time to tell the hard truth: less than 1 percent of nonprofit development offices measure the right things.
-And their organizations are suffering serious opportunity costs as a result.
+Time to tell the hard truth: fewer than 1% of nonprofit development offices measure the right things.
+And their orgs are suffering serious opportunity costs as a result.

-Let's dig in.
-Whenever we read articles about fundraising analytics, typically we see recommendations to measure things like:
+Let’s dig in.
+Whenever we read articles about fundraising analytics, typically we see recommendations to measure things like these:

 Guess what?
 If this was a private sector business, and the sales manager recommended this set of metrics to a competent CEO, she would be out of a job pretty damn quick.
 I’m not saying this to be rude.
 It’s the truth.

-These are how the best organizations think and operate – in a far more focused, disciplined, effective manner than what is currently considered “best practice” among the nonprofit fundraising orthodoxy.
+These are how the best orgs think and operate– in a far more focused, disciplined, effective manner than what is currently considered “best practice” among the nonprofit fundraising orthodoxy.
 The entire sector can learn from how the best organizations do it.

-By the way, if we are really cooking with gas, we throw out all the bad language around “donors” and “gifts.”
-By calling them investors and investments we adopt a much more powerful frame of behavior, one which is immediately compatible with solid metrics-based analytics.
+(By the way, if we are really cooking with gas, we throw out all the bad language around “donors” and “gifts.”
+By calling donors investors, and gifts investments, we adopt a much more powerful frame of behavior, one which is immediately compatible with solid metrics-based analytics.)